-With temperatures rising, our gardens are also suffering from the intense heat.
+With temperatures rising around the world, our gardens are also suffering from the intense heat.
 And if you’re looking to spruce up your backyard with hardy, summer plants, you’ll need drought-tolerant plants to survive in a heatwave.
 This is especially the case in dry regions such as the southwestern states, where growing plants can be a challenge.

 Not only can they thrive in hot conditions, but drought-tolerant plants can be more sustainable.
 Since these species require less watering, they'll help cut back on the water bill, which also helps you lower your energy bills this summer.
 What’s more, you can go away on vacation without the worry of coming home to dried or wilting plants.